Prime-of-Azir/DnD/house_rules/Quick_Character_Generation.md

 2. Roll a random failed profession.
 This will give you a weapon, an object, and two skill points (distribute wherever fitting).
 3. Pick a class.
 4. Roll starting cash & note down your gear.
-5. The hardest part, think of a name.
+5. The hardest part, think of a name!

 ------